 The Lake of the Woods District Hospital meets the immediate healthcare needs of residents of the City of Kenora, as well as a large surrounding area, including several First Nations Communities.
 In recognition of the First Nations communities that it serves, the hospital is committed to ensuring that traditional native healing and culture are part of native health care, including a unique Native Healer Program that recognizes the spiritual component of aboriginal health care.

 Our goal is to provide high quality patient care within the limits of our resources.
 Our healthcare team is made up of a wide range of dedicated, expert individuals who work along with your physician to provide you or your loved one with the best possible treatment.
-We are a fully accredited hospital under the national standards of the Canadian Council on Health Services Accreditation.
+We are a fully accredited hospital under the national standards of Accreditation Canada.

 21 Sylvan St.